Apstar 2

 APstar 2 (Asia-Pacific Star 2) was a communications satellite based on the Hughes HS-601 spacecraft design, built by Hughes Space and Communications Company for APT Satellite Holdings, a Hong Kong–based company.
-The satellite was intended to provide video, radio, data, and telephone services to about 2/3 of the world's population.
+The satellite was intended to provide video, radio, data, and telephone services to about two-thirds of the world's population.
 It was launched on January 26, 1995, by a Long March 2E launch vehicle from Xichang Satellite Launch Center in China, but was destroyed 51 seconds after liftoff when the rocket exploded.
 Falling debris from the rocket killed at least six villagers on the ground and injured 23.
+Together with Intelsat 708, a similar failed launch at Xichang with at least six fatalities, it is the deadliest accident of the Chinese space program.

 The Hughes Failure Investigation Team found that excess vibration had caused a rocket fairing to fail due to a structural deficiency.
 However, the Chinese blamed the rocket-satellite interface for the failure.
 The two sides agreed that the fairing and the satellite interface would both be improved.
 The Long March 2E rocket would be retired at the end of 1995.